Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Introduction

 Distance profiles thus emerge as a powerful tool to characterize random objects.
 As we show in the following Section \ref{sec:review}, they are natural extensions of some basic ideas of how to quantify the variation of random objects.
 Section \ref{sec:review} contains a brief review of some of the basic concepts of metric statistics, including \F and transport regression.
 Distance profiles and how they give rise to transport ranks and quantiles and notions such as most central points and the properties of these concepts will be the theme of Section~\ref{sec:method} and Section~\ref{sec:prop}.
-Further connections to inferential concepts such as distance profile based inference will be discussed in Section~\ref{sec:test}, followed by simulation studies and applications to age-at-death distributions of human mortality, U.S. energy generation data and functional connectivity networks based on fMRI data in Section~\ref{sec:data}.
+Further connections to applications in inferences, specifically distance profile based inference, will be discussed in Section~\ref{sec:test}, followed by simulation studies and applications to age-at-death distributions of human mortality, U.S. energy generation data and functional connectivity networks based on fMRI data in Section~\ref{sec:data}.
+We conclude with a discussion on the choice of metrics and other topics in Section~\ref{sec:disc}.
 Auxiliary results and proofs as well as additional simulations and data examples are provided in the Supplement.